-Section 18-3-503 of the Colorado Revised Statutes (C.R.S.) makes it a felony to engage in human trafficking for involuntary servitude.
+CRS 18-3-503 makes it a felony under Colorado state law to traffic people for involuntary servitude.

-If the labor or services consist of sex, it is the separate crime of human trafficking for sexual servitude, 18-3-504 C.R.S.
+If the labor or services consist of sex acts, it is the separate crime of human trafficking for sexual servitude / sex trafficking cases (CRS 18-3-504).

-To help you better understand the crime of human trafficking for involuntary servitude, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand human trafficking cases for involuntary servitude, our Colorado criminal defense lawyers discuss the following, below:

 - 1. The legal meaning of “coerce”